kvarak/dnd/docs/_Folk/dhampir.md

     **Darkvision**.
 For 30 ft around you, you can see in darkness as if it were dim light.
 You can't discern color in darkness, only shades of grey.

     **Sunlight Sensitivity**.
-You have disadvantage on attack rolls and on Wisdom (Perception) checks that rely on sight when you, the target of your attack, or whatever you are trying to perceive is in direct sunlight.
+You have disadvantage on attack rolls and on Invetigation and Perception checks that rely on sight when you, the target of your attack, or whatever you are trying to see is in direct sunlight.

   </div>